Science in Stock with Meso@LR

 And what’s in it for them?

-By pooling these resources in highly secure environments, we enable IT teams to work with greater peace of mind, reducing concerns about potential issues—such as air conditioning—while allowing them to acquire top-of-the-line equipment and share their experiences and expertise.
+By pooling these infrastructures in highly secure environments, we enable IT teams to work with greater peace of mind—reducing concerns about potential issues, such as air conditioning, for example—while allowing them to acquire top-of-the-line equipment and share their experiences and expertise.
 This enables us to develop even more ambitious projects.

-Value-added services and more user-friendly, high-performance data processing environments.
+Value-added services and data-handling environments that are easier to use and more efficient.
 It’s a paradigm shift—it’s like no longer having your own tools at home but having better ones instead; there’s everything to gain.
-Furthermore, since scientific projects bring together multidisciplinary teams, Meso aims to provide a unified response to questions that all researchers are asking.
+Furthermore, scientific projects bring together multidisciplinary teams, and Meso aims to provide a harmonized response to questions that all researchers ask themselves.

 What kinds of services will be available?

-To give an example, the cloud offering currently under development will enable us to provide “virtual machines.”
-Instead of having to install hardware, access software, or data processing software on each of our computers, these resources will be shared within this cloud environment.
+To give one example, the cloud service currently being developed will allow us to offer “virtual machines.”
+Instead of having to install hardware, access software, or data processing software on each of our computers, these resources will be shared in this cloud environment.
 This also improves performance and security.

 By the way, who handles the technical side of Meso?

-It’s a team of top-notch engineers—I want to emphasize this because it’s truly impressive; our model is closely scrutinized.
+It’s a team of top-notch engineers—I want to emphasize this because it’s truly impressive; our model is closely watched.
 Here, too, it’s a collaborative and shared effort; each partner has agreed to make engineers available for 20 to 30% of their time, sometimes more.
-On these kinds of issues, no one can do it alone anymore; we really have to work together—without that, we wouldn’t be able to move forward.
+When it comes to these kinds of projects, no one can do it alone anymore; we really have to work together—otherwise, we wouldn’t be able to move forward.

 And from an environmental standpoint, is there a benefit to pooling resources?